πŸŽƒ Halloween

 • Casper is a movie about grief and what it means to be unable to let go.

-• Beetlejuice is uses death and haunting to explore identity, belonging, and what it feels like to be out of place in your own life.
+• Beetlejuice uses death and haunting to explore identity, belonging, and what it feels like to be out of place in your own life.

-• The Addams Family is turns being different into the whole point of the story, not a problem to fix.
+• The Addams Family turns being different into the whole point of the story, not a problem to fix.

-• Goosebumps is puts a real author at the center of a story about what stories can actually do.
+• Goosebumps puts a real author at the center of a story about what stories can actually do.

 These are just a few examples from the collection.
 Browse the full selection of Halloween movie guides below, sorted by grade level, with every guide ready to use on the day.